HarikrishnaBabu/RS-systems-/README.md

 ## What each role does

-- **Driver**: shares live lat/lng/heading/speed as `role: "driver"`.
+- **Driver**: shares live lat/lng/heading/speed as `role: "driver"`, with a selectable **vehicle type** (Car 🚗 / Motorcycle 🏍️ / Bicycle 🚴) that shows on everyone's radar/map.
 Sees every other entity plotted on a "heading-up" relative radar (you're always centered, pointing up; others are placed by real bearing + distance).
-Also queries OpenStreetMap's free Overpass API for nearby schools/hospitals and shows a zone banner when close, and flags anything in a forward collision-risk cone.
+Also queries OpenStreetMap's free Overpass API for nearby schools/ hospitals AND merges in any zones the admin has manually placed (including construction zones), showing a banner — spoken aloud via the browser's built-in voice synthesis — as you approach.
+Name and vehicle number fields are CAPS-only; the vehicle number is checked against the standard Indian plate format (e.g. `TN12AR5375`) with a one-tap manual-verification link to carinfo.app (see the note above on why this can't be fully automated from a static site).
-- **Pedestrian**: shares position as `role: "pedestrian"`, sees a distance-sorted list of nearby vehicles, with a banner when one is very close.
+- **Pedestrian**: shares position as `role: "pedestrian"`, sees a distance-sorted list of nearby vehicles, with a spoken + visual banner when one is very close or an active emergency vehicle is nearby.
 - **Emergency Vehicle**: shares position as `role: "emergency"` with a `subrole` of `ambulance` or `fire`.
-Toggling **Emergency Mode ON** sets `emergencyActive: true`, which is what triggers the "pull over" banner on nearby drivers/pedestrians.
+Toggling **Emergency Mode ON** sets `emergencyActive: true` (with a spoken confirmation), which is what triggers the "pull over" banner — also spoken — on nearby drivers/pedestrians.
-- **Live Network Monitor (admin.html)**: a combined view of everyone on the network at once, on one map with a filterable/searchable list.
+- **Live Network Monitor (admin.html)**: a combined view of everyone on the network at once, on one map with a filterable/searchable list, "last seen" timestamps, and manual stale-entry cleanup.
   Requires signing in with a real Firebase email/password account (reuse the same admin account as the family tracker, if applicable) — see "Admin login" below.
+Also where zones get added: pick School/Hospital/Construction, tap "Place on Map," then click the map to drop it — that zone immediately starts showing up in every driver's zone alerts.

 ## Data flow